pairinteraction/pairinteraction/doc/sphinx/installation.rst

 +---------------------+--------------------------------------+---------+
 | ``WITH_COVERAGE``   | Generate code coverage report        | OFF     |
 +---------------------+--------------------------------------+---------+

-.. [#] This mode builds the graphical user interface extension.
-       If pairinteraction is built in this mode, any derived work has to be licensed under GPL v3, because of the PyQT5 being distributed under GPL.

 Moreover, executing the commands manually allows for running additional targets.
 For example, you can use the ``doc`` target to build a documentation by executing ``cmake --build . --target doc``.